Types of Car Insurance Coverage

 Personal injury protection (PIP)

-PIP is similar to MedPay but offers broader coverage, including medical expenses for you and those in your insured car and lost wages from injuries up to a set limit without deductibles.
-This applies regardless of who is at fault in an accident.
-PIP is available in only 19 states; 15 require some form of coverage, and four offer it as an optional add-on.
+Personal injury protection (PIP) is a type of car insurance that offers broader protection than MedPay.
+It covers medical expenses plus lost wages from injuries up to your coverage limit without deductibles.
+This car insurance coverage applies regardless of fault in accidents.
+PIP coverage is available in 19 states—15 states require it, while four states offer it as an optional add-on coverage.

-When you need it: Required in no-fault states where PIP replaces the right to sue for minor injuries.
+PIP coverage is required in no-fault states where it replaces the right to sue for minor injuries.
 In optional states, consider PIP if you want broader injury protection than MedPay provides, especially for lost wages coverage.

 Types of Car Insurance Coverage Add-ons